Europe Road Trip: 25 Incredible Routes

 • When: year-round

 Centre-Val de Loire is a landlocked region, located to the southwest of the French capital Paris.
-As the name suggests this region is all about the magnificent river Loire.
-Just four to five hours from Calais to the capital of Orleans, and three from Paris, this region is a popular holiday region and makes an ideal destination for a road trip.
+As the name suggests this region is all about the magnificent River Loire.
+Just four to five hours to the capital of Orleans from Calais, and three from Paris, this region is a popular holiday spot and makes an ideal destination for a road trip.

-This is a real France bucket list trip.
-Fine historical cities and towns, many of which stand on the banks of the Loire, offer superb Renaissance religious buildings and architecture and of course, the fabulous and extravagant chateaux the region is best known for.
+Fine historical cities and towns, many of which stand on the banks of the Loire, offer superb Renaissance religious buildings and architecture and, of course, the fabulous and extravagant chateaux the region is best known for.

 Follow this Loire Valley road trip between famous cities and marvel at the natural wonders, opulent architecture, charming towns, and breathtaking castles of one of France’s best-loved regions.